-Speed measurement by encoder [1] on the motor shaft [2]

-Example: Incremental encoder or proximity switch on toothed disc with A/B tracks for rotational direction recognition.

-Parameter:

-- Resolution of encoder in impulses per revolution - Example: Incremental encoder with functional safety and digital rectangular output signals (output level HTL logic)
+Speed measurement by encoder [1] on the mo- tor shaft [2] Example: Incremental encoder or proximity switch on toothed disc with A/B tracks for rota- tional direction recognition.
+Parameter: Resolution of encoder in impulses per re- volution Example: Incremental encoder with func- tional safety and digital rectangular output signals (output level HTL logic)

-Transmission between motor and driven component Transmissions are used to convert speeds and torques.
-Transmission ratio i is essential for scaling sensors. $i = z{\text{output}} / z{\text{input}}$ for gear drives or i = d {output} / d/ {input} for belt drives.
-Transmission manufacturers specify the transmission ratio directly, e.g. i=1:4 Example: i = 4 Gearwheel output 64 teeth, input 16 teeth Output rotates 4 times more slowly than the input Converting a rotary motion into a linear motion Rotary motions can be transformed into a linea motion by a mechanical component.
-The following examples are used: Screw or ball screw drive Racks and pinions Wire rope hoists Linear units with belt drives On spindles, the pitch determines the travel of each revolution.
-On rack and pinion drives, the spacing of the teeth on the rack (so-called module) and the number of teeth on the pinion determine the termines the stroke.
+Transmission between motor and driven com- Transmissions are used to convert speeds and torques.
+Transmission ratio i is essential for ponent scaling sensors. $i = z{output} / z{input}$ for gear drives or $i = d{output} / d/{input}$ for belt drives.
+Transmission manufacturers specify the trans- mission ratio directly, e.g. i=1:4 Example: i = 4 Gearwheel output 64 teeth, input 16 teeth Output rotates 4 times more slowly than the input Converting a rotary mo- tion into a linear motion Rotary motions can be transformed into a linear motion by a mechanical component.
+The follow- ing examples are used: Screw or ball screw drive Racks and pinions Wire rope hoists Linear units with belt drives On spindles, the pitch determines the travel of each revolution.
+On rack and pinion drives, the spacing of the teeth on the rack (so-called module) and the number of teeth on the pinion determine the stroke of each revolution on the pinion.
+On wire rope hoists and chain drives, the cir- cumference of the pulley or the sprocket de- termines the stroke.

-The following calculation examples are based on detection of the rotational motion stroke of each revolution on the pinion.

-On wire rope hoists and chain drives, the circumference of the pulley or the sprocket de-

 On belt drives, the effective diameter of the driven belt wheel determines the stroke.

-🔖 e.g. by an incremental encoder or a toothed disc/proximity sensor combination.

-🕏 directly at the drive (motor shaft) upstream of any transmission that may be used.

-\$\times\$ upstream of components for converting a rotational motion into a linear motion.
+- i - The following calculation examples are based on detection of the rotational motion - ♥ e.g. by an incremental encoder or a toothed disc/proximity sensor combination. - the directly at the drive (motor shaft) upstream of any transmission that may be used. - the upstream of components for converting a rotational motion into a linear motion.